myspc-development/art-test/docs/messaging-communication-codex.md

 POST /wp-json/artpulse/v1/event/{id}/attendees/{user_id}/message
 ```

 Handlers verify the organizer's permission.
 If `user_id` is omitted, the message goes to all RSVP'd users.
-Emails are sent with `wp_mail()` and can also be logged through `NotificationManager`.
+Emails are sent with `EmailNotifier::send()` and can also be logged through `NotificationManager`.

 ## 2. Automated Reminders